jvail/dairy.js/README.md

 dairy.js
 ========

-dairy.js is a JavaScript library covering routines to simulate dairy cow herds for both productive cows and (still under development) young stock:
+dairy.js is a JavaScript library covvering routines to simulate dairy cow herds for both productive cows and (still under development) young stock:

   * milk yield and solids